 Eighty-three percent of respondents in a TripAdvisor poll said their most significant cost savings were the ability to cook in their vacation rental.
-Increasing your home’s appeal employing a sophisticated aesthetic, modular kitchen design will add to the appeal of the vacation rental.
+Increasing your property’s appeal by employing a sophisticated aesthetic, modular kitchen design will add to the appeal of the vacation rental.
 One on hand you will help your customers keep their expenses lower during their stay and on the other hand, it will contribute to the long-term value of your household.
 It is easy to understand why a kitchen upgrade will reap immediate benefits.

 11. Leave the detailed manual

-The possibility of confusing guests with the electronic amenities provided in the villa such as TVs, sound systems, kitchen appliances, and hot tubes can occur, which can be eliminated by creating a book or binder that contains how to quickly operate them.
+The possibility of confusing guests with the electronic amenities provided in the property such as TVs, sound systems, kitchen appliances, and hot tubes can occur, which can be eliminated by creating a book or binder that contains how to quickly operate them.
 A few examples such as